koel/koel/docs/usage/profile-preferences.md

 Koel allows you to set a couple of preferences:

+* Whether playing a song should trigger continuous playback of the entire playlist, album, artist, or genre
 * Whether to show a notification whenever a new song starts playing
 * Whether to confirm before closing Koel’s browser tab
 * Whether to show a translucent, blurred overlay of the current album’s art